Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_schedule.md

 Set the synchronization start time to the interval time.
 (If the interval time is set to 5 minutes and the save button is pressed at 1:10:20, the task starts at 1: 15: 0)

 ### Execute all auto sync tasks

 If unchecked, you can select a synchronization task

 ### Edit Sync List

 Press the button to display the edit screen.
 Select tasks to sync.

-### Turn on Wi-Fi when Wi-Fi is off at the start of sync (<span style="color: red; "><u>Not available on Android   10 or later</u></span>)
+### If Wi-Fi is off, enable it to start the scheduled tasks (<span style="color: red; "><u>Not available on Android   10 or later</u></span>)
-If Wi-Fi is off at the start of synchronization, turn on Wi-Fi.

-- Delay period before sync after WIFI enable
-	Wait time before starting synchronization after turning on Wi-Fi.

-- If you turn on Wi-Fi at the start of sync, turn off Wi-Fi after the end of sync
+When enabled, you can turn Wi-Fi on when Wi-Fi is off.
+- You can specify the amount of time to wait for synchronization to start after Wi-Fi is turned on.
-	If you turned on Wi-Fi at the start of synchronization, turn off Wi-Fi at the end of synchronization.
+- You can also turn off Wi-Fi at the end of synchronization.

 ### Sync only starts while charging
-You can change the synchronization task options.
+You can change the charging options when you start the sync.
+When synchronizing manually, it can be synchronized regardless of charging, and when synchronizing on a schedule, it can be changed only during charging.